eCLM atmospheric forcing based on ERA5#

 Non-JSC users should adapt the download script to include temperature, specific humidity and horizontal wind speed.

-extract_ERA5_meteocloud.sh prepares ERA5 variables form the
+extract_ERA5_meteocloud.sh prepares ERA5 variables from the

 lowermost model level (relies on JSC-local files).